Frequently-Asked Questions

 There are many nonsurgical treatment options that should be considered prior to making the decision about spine surgery.
 Spine surgery should be the last option.
 The more conservative, nonsurgical treatments for back pain and associated arm and leg pain include physical therapy, bracing, pain management and many other options.
 Only once these conservative treatments have been utilized will your physician or surgeon likely discuss surgical options.

 There are many surgical solutions for treating DDD depending upon a patient’s diagnosis, physical condition, surgeon’s training and many other factors.
 Your surgeon will discuss the options that are available for your situation.
-One of those options may include an anterior fusion surgical procedure called Anterior Cervical Discectomy Fusion (ACDF) for neck (cervical) conditions, or Anterior Lumbar Interbody Fusion (ALIF) or Lateral Lumbar Interbody Fusion (LLIF) for low back (lumbar) conditions.
-Total disc replacement surgery may also be an option.
+Candidates may be ruled out for more minimally invasive procedures, such as micro-discectomy or disc replacement before fusion is considered.

 Total Disc Replacement surgery removes a diseased disc and replaces it with an artificial device that enables motion.